core-wg/oscore/draft-ietf-core-object-security.md

 In case of loss of security context on the server, to prevent accepting replay of previously received requests, the server may perform the following procedure after boot:

+* The server updates its Sender Sequence Number as specified in {{seq-numb}}, to be used as Partial IV in the response containing the Echo option (next bullet).
-* For each stored security context, the first time after boot the server receives an OSCORE request, the server responds with a 4.01 (Unauthorized) message, containing only the Echo option {{I-D.ietf-core-echo-request-tag}} and no diagnostic payload, in order to get a request with verifiable freshness.
-The server MUST use a fixed Sender Sequence Number = 2^40 - 1 when generating the AEAD nonce and MUST include it as Partial IV in the response.
-The server MUST set the maximum Sender Sequence Number to 2^40 - 2, and MUST NOT use 2^40 - 1 to generate the AEAD nonce for any other response.

-If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window.
+* For each stored security context, the first time after boot the server receives an OSCORE request, the server responds with an OSCORE protected 4.01 (Unauthorized), containing only the Echo option {{I-D.ietf-core-echo-request-tag}} and no diagnostic payload.
+The server MUST use its Partial IV when generating the AEAD nonce and MUST include the Partial IV in the response (see {{cose-object}}).
+If the server with use of the Echo option can verify a second OSCORE request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window of that security context.

-This method allows the re-use of the AEAD nonce generated from the server's Sender Sequence Number = 2^40 - 1: this is acceptable as the only changing information in the 4.01 (Unauthorized) error message is the value of the Echo option.

 ### Notifications {#replay-notif}